-The attack on Friday took place 40km from the town of Bir al-Abd, and was carried out using assault rifles and some heavier weapons, sources told Reuters news agency.
+ISIL fighters armed with assault rifles and heavier weapons on Friday attacked a checkpoint about 40km from the town of Bir al-Abd, sources told Reuters news agency.

 Mortar rounds were fired at the army post, a police official and a medic told AFP news agency.

 Those wounded soldiers were taken to a hospital in el-Arish.
 No group claimed responsibility for the attack.